 Review elements can be used in a number of contexts, including model development, testing, delivery, maintenance and management.
 They can be added to specific Review diagrams - which have their own 'Review' Toolbox page - or to more general diagrams, using 'Review' icons from the 'Review', 'Artifact', 'Maintenance' or 'Management' toolbox pages.

 Review elements are generally set up and managed within Enterprise Architect, but users both of Enterprise Architect and of the WebEA facility can use Review elements to direct their input to discussions on project and model reviews.

-If you want to simply comment on or discuss an element without capturing your discussion in a formal review, use the 'Discussion' tab of the Discussions window.
-See the Informal Element Discussions Help topic.
+If you want to simply comment on or discuss an element or diagram without capturing your discussion in a formal review, use the 'Discuss' tab of the Discuss & Review window.
+See the Discussions Help topic.

 Using Review Elements

 Review elements are used to plan and coordinate a formal review of part of your model, defining:

 - When the review is to start and end

 - What elements or diagrams are to be reviewed (and, as the review progresses, which objects have not yet been reviewed)

 - Any specific instructions for performing the review